Marge and Jeff

-Marge and Jeff is an early American sitcom broadcast Monday through Friday on the DuMont Television Network during the 1953-1954 television season.
+Marge and Jeff is an American sitcom broadcast Monday through Friday on the DuMont Television Network from September 21, 1953, to September 24, 1954.

 Broadcast history

 The program originated as Marge and Fred on a station in Philadelphia.
 The title was changed when a new male co-star came on the show.

-The main claim to fame of this series is the fact that, unlike many other American sitcoms of the 1950s, it appeared every weekday at 7:15 pm ET, after Captain Video and His Video Rangers during its original run.
+The show was broadcast every weekday at 7:15 pm Eastern Time, after Captain Video and His Video Rangers during its original run.
 The show starred and was written by Marge Greene.
 Each episode was 15 minutes long.
+Ernest Walling was the producer, and Leonard Valenta was the director.

 The series, at one point, received a Neilson rating of 13.6.
+It ended on September 24, 1954, when Miles Laboratories took over the time slot, replacing the show with Morgan Beatty and the News.

 Format

-The series was largely set in the living room and kitchen of characters Marge and Jeff, who were often accompanied by their dog Paisley.
-Costing just $5,000 a week to produce and aired on 40 stations, the series used a mix of rehearsed and ad-lib dialogue, based on a scenario written by Marge Greene.
-It was originally a local Philadelphia-aired series titled Marge and Fred.
+The series focused on a newlywed couple in Manhattan.
+It was largely set in the living room and kitchen of characters Marge and Jeff, who were often accompanied by their dog Paisley.
+Costing just $5,000 a week to produce and aired on 40 stations, the series used a mix of rehearsed and ad-lib dialogue, based on a scenario written by Greene.